lolenseu248/projects/Macrorat/README.txt

 * -go to the macrorat folder
 * -open shell or terminal
 * -type "python3 main.py"
-'if you see loop and counting numbers and item clicked 0 means its running' 'to stop the tool Ctrl+C on terminal or just close the terminal
+'if you see loop and counting numbers means running' 'to stop the tool Ctrl+C on terminal or just close the terminal

 -recommendation